 Teaching children how to recycle household waste gives them a deep sense of purpose.
-They feel they can make a difference to the natural environment.
+They feel they can make a difference to the planet.
 The same can apply to adults.
 By doing caring acts that help to create a more sustainable world for all of us, you’re creating a better place for everyone to live in.

 By taking care of Mother Earth through the following acts, you’re purposefully giving yourself and others a healthier world to live in:

-Recycling, reusing and reducing wastage
+Recycling, reusing, and reducing wastage

 Installing LED lights in the home